carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 `package Geometry library Shapes namespace TwoDimensional;`, and result in a name path of `Geometry.TwoDimensional.Shapes`.

+This scaling of packages into libraries and namespaces is how Carbon supports both small and large codebases.

 ### Imports

 The `import` keyword supports reusing code from other files and libraries.